 - Tryon County: Formed in 1772 from Albany County, Renamed in 1784 to Montgomery County

-New York Counties with Burned Courthouses
+List of New York Counties with Burned Courthouses

 The harm to New York courthouses tremendously has a effect on genealogists in every way.
 Not only are these types of historic structures torn from all of our lifetimes, so are the records they kept: marriage, wills, probate, land records, as well as others.
 Once destroyed they’re lost permanently.
 Even though they have been placed on mircofilm, computers and film burn too.
 The most sad aspect of this is the reason why virtually all of our courthouses are destroyed as a result of arsonist.
 However, don’t assume all records were destroyed.
 Numerous New York counties have suffered a loss of records due to courthouse fires, floods, and theft.